Yashh-patel/Trendline/README.md

-# Specsite
+# Trendline

-Welcome to the Specsite!
+Welcome to the Trendline!
 This repository hosts the code for a specialized web project designed to demonstrate web development proficiency with advanced features and modern design practices.

 ## Table of Contents